 Spring training was suspended on March 12, and Opening Day, scheduled for March 26, was postponed indefinitely.

-MLB owners approved a proposal they sent to the player's association on Tuesday for a regular season that would consist of 82 games and expanded playoffs.
+MLB owners approved a proposal they sent to the player's association for a regular season that would consist of 82 games and expanded playoffs.
 The proposal would have players reporting to training camp in June and games starting in July.
-But a tricky negotiation is ahead, with battle lines forming over player safety and money.

 Twins manager Rocco Baldelli said that the club is starting to "ramp up" in preparation for a second spring training.

-The amateur draft, which will be held in June, will be cut from 40 rounds to five.
+The amateur draft, which will be held this month, will be cut from 40 rounds to five.
 The Twins are not happy.

 The National Baseball Hall of Fame canceled the induction ceremony for the Class of 2020 -- which featured Derek Jeter, Marvin Miller, Ted Simmons and Larry Walker -- and will instead have their inductions at the 2021 Hall of Fame Weekend.